andreas-becker/project-ASVS-User-Stories/Authentication/2_1_2-Authentication_Password-max-length.md

 **Story**:
 As a Security Engineer\
-I want to ensure that a password of at least 64 characters is permitted and that more than 128 characters are denied, so that I don't constrain the use of secure password managers.
+I want to ensure that a password of at least 64 characters is permitted and that more than 128 characters are denied\
+So that I don't constrain the use of secure password managers.

 ## Scenario